Introduction

 For my South African-born kids, this wasn't just any old snowman.
 They’d grown up where snow was so rare, we once scraped together a gritty, teddy-bear-sized snowman on a mountaintop.
 This full-sized creation was four feet of pure, impossible joy.

 The problem with snowmen is that they don't last.
 They are beautiful one day, and days later, can be a mud pool.
-Witnessing the collapse shook my children like nursing a beloved dying pet: senseless, slow, sickening.
+Witnessing the collapse shook my children almost like nursing a dying pet: senseless, slow, and sickening.

-Like that snowman in pale sunshine, clarity can quietly melt until only confusion and a pool of unanswered questions remain.
+Like that snowman in pale sunshine, clarity can quietly melt until all that remains is confusion and a pool of unanswered questions.
 Watching something so graceful melt away reflects many people's journey with purpose, meaning, truth, and sometimes, faith.

 The journey in these pages is for those chasing clarity in life's deeper uncertainties: What gives life meaning?
 What should I value?
 How do I find purpose?
 What should I believe?
 Rather than offering neatly packaged answers, it provides mental tools for finding clarity when solid ground feels increasingly rare.